 - Once well combined, press the mixture into the slice tin.
 Spread out with the back of a spoon and then use an egg flip to press down firmly.

-- Pour the dark chocolate mixture over the top of the pressed down bar mixture.
+- Pour the melted dark chocolate over the top of the pressed down bar mixture.
 Use the back of a spoon to spread out and then holding onto the sides of the baking tin, tip the tin from side to side to evenly spread the chocolate over the bar.

 - Place the slice into the refrigerator or freezer and allow to set for approximately one hour.
 The bars will set more quickly in the freezer.